neozerahan/Pong-in-C-SDL2/README.md

 - Real-time input handling
 - Rendering

-How to Build & Run
+#Heading 2 How to Build & Run
-Build
+#Heading 3 Build
 - Run the build.bat file located in the project's root directory.
-Play
+#Heading 3 Play
 - Run the game executable: rootDirectory/Bin/game.exe
 - Alternatively, use the RunGame.bat file to start the game.

-Code Structure
+#Heading 2 Code Structure
 All the code is contained in a single file: